 Ovestyling

-Trichorrhexis nodosa is a hair shaft disorder (can be acquired or congenital) that can make the hair break off easily.
-And it can also be caused by the use of hair styling tools like:
+Trichorrhexis nodosa is a hair shaft disorder that can be caused by the use of hair styling tools like:

 It’s possible to reverse this kind of traumatic hair loss.
 However, you need to minimise trauma to the hair shafts.